sashadev-sky/Maze-Pathfinder/README.md

 - An implementation of the A* shortest path algorithm for solving parsed mazes, written in Ruby for the terminal console.

+- I have added a `sleep` method for improved UX.
+If the focus is efficiency, run the code without it.

 ## Overview

 - Run the command `bundle install` in your terminal